East Texas Ag News: This week’s cattle and hay prices

 EAST TEXAS (KLTV/KTRE) - Here are the latest numbers for cattle and hay producers.

-This is from the East Texas Livestock Market report out of Crockett.
-Compared to last week, all feeder steers and heifers ended between two and four dollars lower.
-That’s for all weight classes.
+All feeder steers and heifer price averages ended a full 2 to 4 dollars lower compared to last week.
+Those numbers are according to the East Texas Livestock Market report out of Crockett.

-Slaughter cows were three dollars lower, while slaughter bulls showed about a two dollar drop.
+Slaughter cows ended around 2 dollars higher while slaughter bulls ended steady.

-Corn has become the bully in the price jump for feeder steer calf.
-This comes after Japan, Canada and Mexico dropped trade restrictions
+This East Texas Livestock Market report says they enjoyed a recovery compared to last week but they are still facing some major obstacles.

-The USDA weekly Texas hay report says hay traded fully steady on light to moderate demand last week.
+The USDA weekly Texas hay report says hay traded steady on light to moderate demand with pastures in good shape compared to last week.

-Due to an unusually wet year, pastures in the panhandle are in good shape.
-But it is making it difficult to bale hay.
+The panhandle got a break in the rain so producers were able to get some wheat hay baled.

+Producers across the state are trying to bale their hay if the conditions are dry enough so there should be a large supply of hay available, but the quality could be an issue since baling was delayed

 For the latest, local Ag news, click over to ETXAgNews.com.